Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Town Clerk – Mrs. L. C. Wood

-Minutes of a meeting of Mere Town Council held on Monday, 4th November 2024 at 7.00 pm in the Andy Young Pavilion, Duchy Manor, Springfield Road, Mere.
+Minutes of a meeting of Mere Town Council held on Monday, 3rd February 2025 at 7.00 pm in the Andy Young Pavilion, Duchy Manor, Springfield Road, Mere, Wiltshire.
+BA12 6EW

-Present: Councillors John Jordan (Chair), Glen Ings (Vice-Chair), Sandra Catley, Aubrey Colman, Philip Coward, Rodney Coward, Rachael Hansford, Clive Hazzard, Raymond Hill, George Jeans, Linden Stone, & Lesley Traves.
+Present: Councillors John Jordan (Chair), Glen Ings (Vice-Chair), Debbie Beale, Sandra Catley, Aubrey Colman, Philip Coward, Rachael Hansford, Clive Hazzard, Raymond Hill, George Jeans, Linden Stone, Kate Symonds & Lesley Traves.

 Public Participation Session

-1. Apologies for absence received from Cllr.
-Kate Symonds.
+1. Apologies for absence received from Cllrs.
+Nick Beale & Rodney Coward

 1. To receive any declarations of disclosable pecuniary interests and other interests from Councillors on matters to be considered at the meeting.

-• Clive Hazzard declared a pecuniary interest in Minute Ref: 493 a) Payments
+• Rachael Hansford declared a personal interest in Minute No. 527 a)

-• George Jeans declared a personal interest in Minute Ref: 492b)
+• Jeans declared a pecuniary interest in finance – Minute No. 532 a)

-1. Minutes RESOLVED that the minutes of the Town Council meeting held on Monday, 7th October 2024 be approved & signed as a correct record. (attached)
+1. Minutes RESOLVED that the minutes of the Town Council meeting held on Monday, 13th January 2025 be approved as a correct record with the amendment that Cllr.
+P. Coward was not amongst those present.

 1. Matters Arising from Public Session